qaware/study-project-url-shortener/tasks/TASK-002-prevent-url-loops.md

-# US-002: URL Self-Reference Loop Prevention
+# US-002: Prevent Self-Referencing URL Loops

 **As a** user of the URL shortener
 **I want** the system to prevent me from creating infinite redirect loops